 - Unit 3: Parliament, Bureaucracy, and Accountability in Canada

-- Unit 8: Governance in the Twenty-first Century
+- Unit 8: Governance in the 21st Century

-Your final grade in GOVN 390 will be based on the marks you achieve on the mid-term test, the case study assignment, the research essay, and the final examination.
-To receive credit for GOVN 390, you must complete all the assignments, achieve a mark of at least 50 percent on the final examination, and obtain an overall course grade of at least “D” (50 percent).
-The weighting of the assignments and tests toward your final grade are outlined below.
+Your final grade in GOVN 390 will be based on the marks you achieve on the assignments and the final examination.
+To receive credit for GOVN 390, you must complete all the assignments, achieve a mark of at least D (50 percent) on the final examination, and obtain an overall course grade of at least D (50 percent).
+The weighting of the assignments and exam toward your final grade are outlined below.